gnh1201/welsonjs/WelsonJS.Toolkit/Catswords.Phantomizer/README.md

 }
 ```

-If you prefer not to embed, you can reference Phantomizer directly with a normal `using` statement:
+If embedding is not required, you can reference Phantomizer directly:

 ```csharp
 using Catswords.Phantomizer;